Don't Miss! 2 Methods to Burn ISO to DVD

 click-disc-burner

 Step 10.
 Finally, after all of the settings have been applied, just hit the "Burn" button to begin burning the ISO file onto your DVD.
-Once the process is finished, you can eject the DVD disc and enjoy.
-The amount of time this burn process takes depends on the size of your ISO file's size and the speed of your computer configuration.
+Once the process is finished, you can eject the DVD disc and enjoy it.
+The amount of time this ISO to DVD burning process takes depends on the size of your ISO file's size and the speed of your computer configuration.

 hit-burn-button

 Step 1.
 Insert a blank DVD into your Mac's CD slot.
-Most Macs have no disc slot, so you need an external DVD reader to simply hook it up to your Mac.
-All you need to do is connecting the DVD reader's cable to your Mac's USB port.
+Most Macs have no disc slot, so you may need an external DVD reader to simply hook it up to your Mac.
+All you need to do is connect the DVD reader's cable to your Mac's USB port.
+When the prompt window pops up, please click on "OK" to move on.

 Step 2.
 Be sure you know where the ISO file is located.
 To make the burning process simpler, the file could be put somewhere reasonable where you can find it easily (such as the Desktop).

 Step 3.
-Access the searching bar by clicking "Spotlight", the magnifying glass icon at the top right corner of the screen.
+Access the search bar by clicking "Spotlight", the magnifying glass icon in the top right corner of the screen.

-Step 6.
-Click the radioactive symbol-shaped "Burn" icon at the top of the window, then a Finder window will pop up.
+Step 4.
+Access Applications. > Open "Disk Utility". > Click the radioactive symbol-shaped "Burn" icon at the bottom of the window, then a Finder window will pop up.

 Click Burn

-Step 9.
-To begin burning process, just click "Burn" option in the drop-down window at the top of the Disk Utility window.
+Step 7.
+To begin burning ISO to DVD on Mac, just click the "Burn" option in the drop-down window at the top of the Disk Utility window.

 Start Burning

-Step 10.
-After buring process is done, hit the "OK" button in a pop-up completion window.
+Step 8.
+After the ISO to DVD burning process is done, hit the "OK" button in a pop-up completion window.

 Hit OK Button